wp-plugins/admin-renamer-extended/readme.txt

 Donate link: http://donate.ramonfincken.com
 Tags: admin,admins,rename,founder,change,user,users,renamer,extended,username
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 2.0
+Stable tag: 3.0

 Plugin to change your default admin username ( with GUI to change all other admin names too ).

 == Description ==

-Plugin to change your default admin username ( with GUI to change all other admin names too ).
+Plugin to change your default admin username ( with GUI to change all other admin names too ).<br>
+Tested on multisite<br>
-Will check for:
+Will check for:<br>
 * Empty names
 * Existing usernames
 * Valid username ( no funky special characters )